Psoriasis is a chronic (long-lasting) skin condition. People with psoriasis have a skin rash and, sometimes, joint problems or nail changes.

 Plaque psoriasis.
 This is the most common type of psoriasis.
 It causes plaques and silvery scales, usually on the knees, elbows, lower back, and scalp.
 They can be itchy and painful and may crack and bleed.

-Guttate (GUT-ate) psoriasis.
+Guttate (pronounced: GUT-ate) psoriasis.
 This type often shows up after an illness, especially strep throat.
 It causes small red spots, usually on the trunk, arms, and legs.
 Spots also can appear on the face, scalp, and ears.

 What Causes Psoriasis?